-A Butcher Block Table Can Add Valuable Work Space and Dining Space
+A Butcher Block Work Table Will Add Valuable Counter Space to Your Kitchen

-Whether you’re considering a wooden table for your kitchen, breakfast nook, pantry or dining room, one with a butcher block top will serve you well.
-Not only will it provide a great surface for baking and meal preparation, it will supply firmness and heft that’s necessary for serious cutting and chopping tasks that professional butchers tackle every day.
+Whether you’re considering adding a wooden table to your kitchen, breakfast nook, pantry or dining room, a work table with a butcher block top will serve you well.
+Not only will it provide a great surface for baking and meal preparation, it will supply firmness and heft that’s necessary for the serious cutting and chopping tasks that professional butchers tackle every day.
 But just as those pesky infomercials advise: wait, there’s more.
-Butcher block wood tables are absolutely perfect for dining.
+Butchers’ tables are great for dining, too.
 Not only are they rock-solid and smooth to the touch, they’re gorgeous.
-There’s not a better way to bring the natural outdoors into your living space.
-And since wood can somehow look elegant and feel casual at the same time, it’s equally appropriate for formal and informal dining.
+There’s no better way to bring the natural outdoors right into your living space.
+And since wood looks elegant and feels casual at the same time, it’s equally appropriate for formal and informal dining.

-If your kitchen is on the small side or you’re seeking a true standing block, you’ll discover a plethora of small-size choices (e.g., 24 by 24 inches) that can be tucked away in a corner and wheeled into position on a just-in-time basis.
+If your kitchen is on the small side or you’re seeking an authentic, standing butcher block, you’ll discover a plethora of small-size choices (e.g., 24 by 24 inches) that can nicely complement an otherwise stark wall or a vacant corner.
 On the other hand, if you’d like a long and narrow table you can place along a wall for easy, anytime access, you’ll be pleased by the numerous options.
-And of course, if what you’re looking for is an island table that can be the centerpiece of your kitchen, rest assured you’ll find rectangular and oval options galore, up to 5 feet long and 4 feet deep.
+And of course, if what you’re looking for is an island table that can be the centerpiece of your kitchen, rest assured you’ll find rectangular and oval options galore.

 One particularly nice feature of many of these tables is their open, see-through design, which can enhance the feeling of spaciousness in your kitchen and makes them great for storing cookware, dinnerware and even small appliances.
-Many table designs offer optional shelves and drawers that provide even more storage options for kitchen utensils, place settings and cookbooks, for instance.
-Or consider the add-on option of sliding wicker baskets, which can add a quaint touch in addition to functionality.
+Many table designs offer optional shelves and drawers that provide even more storage options for kitchen utensils and cookbooks for instance.
+Or consider the add-on option of sliding wicker baskets, which can add a quaint touch as well as functionality.